 A More Unexpected Side of the Adriatic

 When people dream of island hopping in Croatia, their minds often go south first.
-But the northern islands have a charm all their own — quieter in places, more varied in character, and full of the kind of places that tend to surprise people.
-Here, island hopping feels a little less polished, a little more relaxed, and often more connected to nature, road-trip freedom, and local rhythm.
+But the northern islands have a character all their own — quieter in places, more varied in scenery, and full of the kind of stops that tend to surprise people.
+Here, island hopping feels a little less polished, a little more relaxed, and often more connected to nature, road-trip freedom, and the rhythm of local life.

-The distances are manageable, ferry connections are reliable, and the atmosphere changes quickly from island to island.
-The journey feels full of contrast from the very beginning.
+The distances are manageable, ferry connections are reliable, and the atmosphere shifts quickly from one island to the next.
+The journey feels full of contrast from the very start.
 Unlike some southern itineraries built around a classic island chain, northern island hopping can be approached in different ways: as a ferry-based journey, as part of a broader road trip, or as a slower exploration of Kvarner's islands one by one.

-For a broader picture of what Croatia's islands and destinations have to offer, the northern route makes a wonderful companion to the classic southern Dalmatian journey.
+For a broader picture of what Croatia's islands and destinations have to offer, the northern route makes a fine companion to the classic southern Dalmatian journey.

 Good to Know